composablesys/collabs/docs/src/quick_start.md

 ## Next Steps

-You've now completed the walkthrough of template-app's starter code.
+You've now completed the walkthrough of our app template's starter code.
 Hopefully this gave you a taste of Collabs!

 To turn this into your own app, you'll need to replace the "App code" section in `src/main.ts`.
 By registering more interesting Collabs than CCounter, you can model your app's collaborative state in Collabs, whether it's a [shared whiteboard](https://collabs-demos.herokuapp.com/whiteboard/), [rich-text editor](https://collabs-demos.herokuapp.com/rich-text/), [recipe editor](https://github.com/mweidner037/fileshare-recipe-editor/), etc.